RickySauce/Beer-Review-Sinatra/spec/NOTES.md

 ----------------       LAYOUT       -------------------------
 - homepage - '/' welcomes user displays links for:
   - Log in: ('/login')
+    - log in searches for account name, matches account name to password.authenticate
     - if log in fails, searches for account name, if account name exists redirects them to the log in page, fills in username portion and informs them of incorrect password
     - if log in fails and account name doesn't exist redirects them to sign up
     - if logged in, displays account name